AaronCronnelly/AaronCronnelly/README.md

 - 👋 Hi, I’m @AaronCronnelly;
 - 👀 I’m interested in anime/manga, computers, JDM and Japan;
 - 🌱 I’m currently learning Japanse in my spare time and I am studing Software Development in ATU Galway;
-- ⏰ I have two year left in uni before I graduate;
+- ⏰ I have one year left in uni before I graduate;
-- ✈️ I plane on moving to Kyoto or Sapparo Japan after I graduate, but hope to travel a bit in the next few years first;